Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

-Observation nodes portray how the decision maker observes the information, see \cite{herrala2020} for details.
-Earlier decisions affect the probability distribution of the observations, and thereby Type 2 uncertainty is effectively transformed into Type 1 uncertainty, making it directly amenable to a Decision Programming formulation.
+Observation nodes portray how the decision maker observes the information.
+By enforcing that earlier decisions affect the probability distribution of the observations, Type 2 uncertainty is effectively transformed into Type 1 uncertainty, making it directly amenable to influence diagrams and their associated analysis techniques.
 This approach is also used in \citet{Salo2022}.
+While observation nodes have been previously used in the literature on influence diagrams, the specific connection between conditionally observed information and observation nodes has not been explicitly discussed nor has the computational impact of incorporating conditional information been assessed.

 In effect, each conditional arc is replaced with an observation node, as illustrated in Fig. \ref{fig:dist_arc_obs}.
-The information set of the observation node is the union of the chance node $i$ and the distinguishability set $T_{i,j}$ ($T_{i,j} = \{k\}$ in the example from Fig. \ref{fig:dist_arc_basic}), and the state space is $S_i \cup \text{``no observation"}$.
-Then, the observation node replaces the node $i \in C$ in the information set of $j \in D$, controlling whether or not the information in $i$ is available in $j$.
-A benefit of this approach is that wrong or imperfect observations can also be modeled, e.g., if an expert could be consulted in the chemical production example to give an educated but nevertheless uncertain guess on the efficiency of the new process.
+The information set of the observation node $O_1$ is the union of the chance node $R_1$ and the distinguishability set $T_{R_1,A_1} = \{D_1\}$, and the state space is $S_{R_1} \cup \text{``no observation"}$.
+Then, the observation node replaces the node $R_1$ in the information set of $A_1$, controlling whether or not the information in $R_1$ is available when making the decision in $A_1$.
+A benefit of this approach is that the modifications are done to the influence diagram, and the RJT formed from the resulting diagram can immediately be used in \eqref{eq:rjt-obj}-\eqref{eq:rjt-vars}.